tablesandwaves/rnbo-typescript/README.md

 * typescript - it's Typescript code
 * esbuild - dev dependency for building
 * npm-run-all - dev dependency for build on save (my concern)

+## Code Structure

+This app is organized using the Model-View-Controller design pattern.
+Objects that store state, the `StepSequencer` and the `Synth`, are model objects.
+All dynamic UI elements created with JavaScript are implemented as functions within the `app/view/` path.

+The state based objects are implemented using JavaScript classes.
+The `StepSequencer` and `Synth` classes are found in the `app/model/` path.

+View code is implemented as standalone functions.
+Since the functions do not need to persist state they are not encapsulated in classes.
+Their purpose is to load and respond to UI interaction (JS Events) and as such they implement immediate updates to the HTML DOM.

+This app has a single page, so there is only an index controller.
+Its job is simply to load the RNBO patcher file from which it creates the `Synth`s' devices and then load the `StepSequencer` and finally setup all user interface interactions.